bvibber/yuv-canvas/README.md

 ##Windows vs luminance textures

-On most operating systems, the Y, U and V planes are uploaded as luminance textures, then combined into RGB output by a shader.
+The Y, U and V planes are uploaded as luminance textures, then combined into RGB output by a shader.

 Early versions of IE 11 do not support luminance or alpha textures at all, and in IE 11 update 1 and Edge uploading is unexpectedly slow.
 In fact, luminance and alpha textures seem consistently slow on Windows even in Chrome and Firefox, possibly due to a mismatch in interfaces between WebGL and Direct3D.

-As a workaround, on Windows the data is packed into RGBA textures for faster texture upload and unpacked in the shader.
-This performs more consistently, but disables filtering and may cause visual glitches on files that have a non-default aspect ratio.
+Early versions of yuv-canvas packed the data into RGBA textures for faster texture upload, but this produced bad output when scaling.
+As of 1.1, all OSs use the luminance textures, and the early IE 11 versions will use software rendering.

 #Usage